pytorch/pytorch/docs/source/quantization.rst

   # attach a global qconfig, which contains information about what kind
   # of observers to attach.
 Use 'fbgemm' for server inference and
   # 'qnnpack' for mobile inference.
+Other quantization configurations such
+  # as selecting symmetric or assymetric quantization and MinMax or L2Norm
+  # calibration techniques can be specified here.
   model_fp32.qconfig = torch.quantization.get_default_qat_qconfig('fbgemm')

   # fuse the activations to preceding layers, where applicable